pavel-vasilyev/auth-ajax/readme.md

 ## Laravel authentication via AJAX

 This package complements the basic Laravel 9^ authentication classes.
 It allows you to perform authentication functions using AJAX.
 Accordingly, there is no need to use separate pages with forms.
 User interaction takes place through modal windows.
 Bootstrap and Jquery are used for this purpose.
 The [Doctrine DBAL](https://github.com/doctrine/dbal) package must also be connected during the development phase.
-This dependency is defined in the `composer.json` package file section `require` and loaded automatically.
+Don't worry, this dependency is defined in the `composer.json` package file and loaded automatically.

 Bootstrap and Jquery connect to the project using component files `in-head.blade.php` and `js-connect.blade.php` (vendor\pavel-vasilyev\auth-ajax\src\views\components\layouts).